 With Quickbooks Online, you’re only paying for features and users.
 The number of clients you can have is unlimited.
 So regardless of how many users you need, if you want all the features, you’ll pay $40 retail.
 If you just need the basics—estimates, invoicing, and expenses—you’re still paying $15/month.

 However, I do love that you can track time in Freshbooks for client projects at any subscription level.
 Plus, you have the ability to turn the hours into an invoice, you can visualize the time you have in for those projects, and you can mark hours as already billed without creating an invoice from them.
+These features make Freshbooks a worthy Quickbooks alternative.
 With QuickBooks Online, you can only track time against clients/jobs with the Plus subscription.

 So… it’s a tie?